amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 My project includes the following files:

 * generator.py containing the ingestion of data.
 This assumes:
-   * the metadata and labels are stored in a comma separated file `filename.csv`,
+   * the metadata and labels are stored in a comma separated file `collections_log.csv`, the collection of all the driving logs for each individual run,
    * the CSV file has labels and the paths to the images,
    * iterators to be passed to the training module
-* model.py containing the script to create and train the model
+* [model.py](model.py) containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* [drive.py](drive.py) for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* [drive.mp4](drive.mp4) for a video of the successful driving log
 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code